Environmental Commitments Across Our Business

 Addressing Climate Change, Minimizing Our Footprint

-Focusing on Transparency and Collaborating with our Stakeholders
+Governance: Focusing On Transparency and Collaborating With Our Stakeholders

 We understand the need (and the expectation) to be even more transparent about our business.
 As a public company, we’ve long focused on sharing our financial results.
 In recent years, we’ve also stepped up our communications on our sustainability commitments and progress.
-We continue to be committed to reporting our progress through annual submissions to the Climate Disclosure Project and our annual integrated report, which is developed in accordance with guidelines of the Global Reporting Initiative and International Integrated Reporting Council.
+We remain committed to reporting our progress through annual submissions to CDP and in our annual integrated report, which is developed in accordance with guidelines of the International Integrated Reporting Council.
 We’ve also incorporated Sustainability Accounting Standards Board (SASB) and Task Force on Climate-related Financial Disclosures (TCFD) reporting beginning with our Fiscal Year 2020 Integrated Annual Report.

 Continuing Our Sustainability Journey